francis-clairicia/EasyNetwork/docs/source/howto/tcp_clients.rst

          Once completed, ``wait_connected()`` is a no-op.

-Using an already connected socket
+Using An Already Connected Socket
 ---------------------------------

 If you have your own way to obtain a connected :class:`socket.socket` instance, you can pass it to the client.